Nav

 What Can Be Done to Make Death From Glioblastoma Less Painful for Both Patient and Caregiver Alike?

-Patients with glioblastoma are often struggling with a great deal of physical and emotional burdens.
+In the final stages of a brain tumor, the primary goal shifts from treatment to comfort.
+Patients with glioblastoma often struggle with many physical and emotional burdens.
 It is important to listen to them, even if they are unable to communicate verbally.

-To ease pain and discomfort, caregivers may provide the patient with pain medication according to the instructions of their healthcare team.
-They can also help keep their environment home-like and peaceful.
+Pain Management: To ease pain and discomfort, caregivers may provide the patient with pain medication according to the instructions of their healthcare team.

-It is important that family and friends do not feel afraid of death, and instead, be prepared for it.
+• Caregiver Guidance: Although death is a difficult subject to discuss, family and friends mustn't feel afraid of death, but should instead be practically prepared for it.
 They should also try to spend as much time with the patient as they can in their final days.

-For many patients, their faith can be crucial for getting through such difficult times.
-For others, coping strategies such as talking about their feelings and getting guidance from loved ones, clergy and spiritual support groups can help move them toward acceptance and emotional healing.
+• For the Patient: For many patients, faith, prayer, and spiritual support can provide comfort.
+For others, talking about their feelings and getting guidance from loved ones can help move them toward acceptance and emotional healing.

 Get Insights From a World-Renowned Neurosurgeon